mikeoleary/f5-sca-securitystack/lambda/ha_iapp/README.rst

-f5_sca_libs
+ha_iapp
 =======

-Python library to help deploy the F5 Secure Cloud Arhictecture in AWS
+Lambda function to install and configure the F5 BIG-IP AWS HA iApp for a BIG-IP devices service cluster.

 Development
 -----------